zeeshan1112/KeepMacAwake/README.md

 ---

-## 🙏 Support StayActive
+## 🙏 Support KeepMacAwake

 Your contribution fuels future improvements and new features.
-If you find StayActive useful, please consider supporting its development:
+If you find KeepMacAwake useful, please consider supporting its development:

 * **[Buy Me a Coffee!
 (PayPal)](https://paypal.me/zeeshanahmad123)**